-Anyone may use Trinity Western University's Library resources when they are on campus.
+Northwest students may also use Trinity Western University's Library resources when they are on campus.
 All TWU affiliated programs delivered by Northwest and ACTS also allow students to access the library's resources by distance.
 Northwest offers distance students the following resources: